 Talar first came to TTCF when her family began farming here.
 She participated in the youth program for two years before becoming the Youth Program Coordinator during her third year.
 In her role she helps plan and lead cooking demos at the farmers market, tours at the farm, and workshops or trainings for the youth, and serves as a liaison between TTCF and the youth.
 She has enjoyed seeing behind the scenes of TTCF and has a greater appreciation for all the work that goes into the programming.
 She has found that TTCF has helped her learn more about and better tell her story of being a Karen refugee.
 When she is not at the farm, Talar is a busy junior at Cedar Ridge High School in Hillsborough.
 In her free time she likes to hang out with her friends and play soccer.
 Her favorite food is her mother’s coconut curry with Thai eggplant and chicken.

 Sara grew up in eastern NC.
-Sara recently graduated from Duke University with a BS in Environmental Science and hopped a city over to work at TTCF.
+She recently graduated from Duke University with a BS in Environmental Science and hopped a city over to work at TTCF.
 In her role she helps build organizational capacity and she is excited to learn so much about Asian vegetables!
 Before coming to TTCF, she worked at the Duke Campus Farm and Somerset Farm.
 Her favorite vegetable is okra and she loves using it to thicken soups!